⏳ Running model — please wait…

 Model summary

-Tool developed by Alberto Gómez-Buendia (University Complutense of Madrid) and Simon Firestone (University of Melbourne), with coding support from Poppy Schlaadt (Epi-interactive).
+How to cite this tool: Tool developed by Alberto Gómez-Buendía (Universidad Complutense de Madrid) and Simon Firestone (University of Melbourne), with coding support from Poppy Schlaadt (Epi-interactive).

 Until our paper specific to this tool is available, please cite:

-Cheung, A., Dufour, S., Jones, G., Kostoulas, P., Stevenson, M., Singanallur Balasubramanian, N., Firestone, S.M., 2021.
+Cheung et al. (2021).
 Bayesian latent class analysis when there is an imperfect reference test.
 Rev Sci Tech Off Int Epiz.

 We also make use of R, JAGS and the R packages R2jags and mcmcplots.
-Please check their websites for how to appropriately cite their contributions.
+Please check their websites for how to cite their contributions.

 Because Bayesian latent class models are complex and require adherence to critical assumptions, statistical assistance should be sought to help guide the analysis and describe the sampling from the target population(s), the characteristics of other tests included in the analysis, the appropriate choice of model and the estimation methods should be based on peer-reviewed literature.